Vishal-projects-git/terraform-for-devops-main/README.md

-# Terraform for DevOps — Hands-On Repo
+# Terraform for DevOps — Hands-On

-This repository is your one-stop solution for learning Terraform as a DevOps Engineer.
-It covers basics through advanced features with real AWS infrastructure.

 ## Prerequisites